easysoftware/developer-portal-devs/docs/Hello_RYS/Getting-started-with-RYS.md

 # Getting started with RYS

-*In this article you will learn what is and how our new RYS plugin system works*
+*In this article you will learn what is and how our new RYS plugin system works.*

 ---